priyankasaggu/priyankasaggu.github.io/_posts/2025-12-15-kubeadm-bootstrap-token.md

 From the above bits, it looks like at this point, we are able to successfully _**authenticate**_ using the manually created token we passed (look at the `status="200 OK"`).

-But then after authentication, the API Server refused us to continue futher.
+But then after authentication, the API Server refused to let us continue further.

 ```bash
 230 round_trippers.go:527] "Request" curlCommand=<